 Evidence review forms

-It is important for all internal assessments that robust monitoring processes are implemented by your centre whether or not assessment is adapted.
+It is important for all internal assessments that robust monitoring processes are implemented by your centre.
 These monitoring processes should include effective dialogue with students where needed to ensure the evidence being generated is both individual and authentic.

 There are no changes to the sampling rules for these internal assessments.
 We require you to submit the same amount of work for external moderation as you would under normal circumstances.